cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

   }
   ```

-- **Thread Binding Constraints**
+- Thread binding usage constraints

-  When Cangjie calls C for interop, Cangjie threads may be scheduled to any OS thread randomly.
-Thread priority and affinity behaviors are not recommended.
+  When Cangjie calls C language to execute interoperability logic, the operating system thread to which the Cangjie thread is scheduled is random.
+It is not recommended to use behaviors bound to threads such as thread priority and thread affinity.

-- **Synchronization Primitive Guidelines**
+- Synchronization primitive usage instructions

-  When Cangjie calls C for interop, the Cangjie thread waits for the interop logic to complete.
-Long blocking behaviors in other languages are not recommended.
+  When Cangjie calls C language to execute interoperability logic, the current Cangjie thread will wait for the interoperability logic to execute.
+It is not recommended to have blocking behaviors that may cause long-term waiting in other languages.

-- **Fork Support**
+- Support description for process fork scenarios

-  If C code called by Cangjie creates child processes via `fork()`, Cangjie logic cannot be executed in child processes.
-Other OS threads in the same process are unaffected.
+  When Cangjie calls C language to execute interoperability logic, if a child process is created in C language using the `fork()` method, Cangjie logic is not supported in the child process.
+Other operating system threads in the same process are not affected.

-- **Process Exit Considerations**

-  If C code called by Cangjie exits the process, shared resources may be released, potentially causing illegal access errors.
+- Instructions when the process exits

+  When Cangjie calls C language to execute interoperability logic, if the process exits in C language, the shared resources in the process have been released, which may cause errors such as illegal access.

 ## Type Mapping

+### Basic Types

-### Basic TypesThe mapping between Cangjie and C language for basic data types follows these general principles:
+Cangjie and C language support the mapping of basic data types, with the overall principles:

-1. Cangjie types do not include reference types that point to managed memory;
+1. Cangjie's types do not include reference types pointing to managed memory;
-2. Cangjie types and C types share the same memory layout.
+2. Cangjie's types and C's types have the same memory layout.

-For example, some basic type mappings are as follows:
+For example, some basic type mapping relationships are as follows:

 | Cangjie Type |   C Type   |    Size (byte)     |
 |:------------:|:----------:|:------------------:|